 The publicans have frequently stated to me their inability to prevent the hordes of drunkards, which are always to be found upon their premises and about them, and I know that they have upon several occasions been subject to great violence with serious damage to their homes and persons in their efforts to keep disorderly people away and to suppress outrage.

-William Henry Clark’s Hope Inn was operating at this time, as was his Commercial Inn on Murphy Street.
+William Henry Clark’s Hope Inn was operating at this time.
 Thomas Bond’s Travellers’ Inn was on Sydney Rd (now Ryley St) and James Melville held the Wangaratta Hotel on the north bank of the Ovens.
 There may have been two other hotels in the town that I’ll post about another time.

 It is but a few days back that one of the innkeepers had a narrow escape from being shot by a scoundrel who put a loaded pistol to his breast and snuffed it when it providentially missed fire.
 The pistol was loaded with ball and went off the second time in the hands of the innkeeper who wrested it from his antagonist.
 Upon this occasion I had the police sent for, from the Broken River [Benalla], some 40 miles off, but before their arrival, which always takes place after a most leisurely interval, the thing was well known, and of course the offender was out of the way.
 The police made, as usual, a careless and ineffectual search, returning to their quarters the following day, and thinking no more of the matter, and when their backs were about, the man I am told reappeared.
 And I have every reason to believe from the reports I have heard, that he will again attempt the life of the publican.
 The latter’s offense appears to be, that he gave some information about a robbery which there is no doubt this villain had committed a few days before, as the stolen property was found by some blacks near his hut.